5th September 2010

 What is Reflexology?

-About Reflexology #01What conditions can Reflexology help?
+What conditions can Reflexology help?

-Reflexology can help many different conditions including:
+Reflexology can help with many different problems including:

 • headaches and migraine

-• irregular periods and PMT
+• irregular periods

-• digestive disorders such as IBS
+• digestive disorders

-• sub-fertility
+• anxiety

 • back pain